vitamin-nn/antibf/README.md

 The service was made to control the rate of authentication requests.
 Based on the loginning user data (login, password, ip) and service settings it defines whether the request is a brute force attempt.

+The service is developed as final project of "Golang developer" course (by Otus)

 ## Running
 1. Clone project
 2. `make run`